 Because of the way light is reflected from the fibers, one end of a rug may look darker than the other.
-That may not be a defect in the rug but a result of the direction of the weaving when it was on the loom.
+That may not be a defect in the rug but simply a result of the direction of the weaving when it was on the loom.

 Compared to determining the exact origin of an oriental rug, recognizing individual design elements is actually much easier and a good direction to take on your journey to a better understanding of Oriental Rug design elements.

 We are in the office of ABC at 130 Cecil Malone Drive in Ithaca, NY from 8 to 5 Monday through Thursday, closing at 4:30 on Fridays.
 We are also open on Saturdays from 10 to 1.